RNA Library

 Amount

-Up to 300 nL of 2 mM DMSO solutions
+5 µL of 10 mM DMSO solutions

 Plates and formats